 Since this antique map still bears the original pencil markings of the Duke of Wellington, it was housed until 2015 in the Napoleonic Wars section of the Royal Engineers Museum in reduced lighting due to it’s extreme sensitivity.

 Royal Engineers Museum

-When the Royal Engineers Museum contacted us in early 2013, their desire was to explore how an electro-optic glass vitrine frame could reduce light damage on the object in time for the Bicentenary celebrations of the Battle of Waterloo, held in June 2015.
+When the Royal Engineers Museum contacted us in early 2013, their desire was to explore how an smart glass frame could reduce light damage on the object in time for the Bicentenary celebrations of the Battle of Waterloo, held in June 2015.

 They also mentioned the risk that the graphite pencil markings, being of a friable medium, could be ‘lifted off’ due to any static charge build-up on nearby glass or plastic surfaces, e.g. the front glass facade.

 Now, static charge can build up for several reasons:-